Increasing Term Insurance: Plans, Features & Benefits | PolicyX

 About Increasing Term Insurance

-An increasing term insurance plan, as the name implies, is a term insurance plan in which the sum assured decided at plan inception rises by a specified amount each year.
+An increasing term insurance plan, as the name implies, is a term insurance plan where the sum assured, decided at plan inception, rises by a specified amount each year.
 It’s the polar opposite of a declining term insurance policy.

-The premium rate may or may not remain constant during the plan’s life.
-However, the amount of coverage provided by the plan is determined by the health of the insured at the time of the purchase.
+The initial amount of coverage provided by the plan is determined by the health of the insured at the time of purchase.

 How Does Increasing Term Insurance Work?

-To understand this, let us take the example of Devesh.
-Devesh, a 30-year-old guy, purchases an increasing term insurance plan with Rs.
+To understand how it works, let's consider Devesh's example.
+Devesh, a 30-year-old, purchases an increasing term insurance plan with a Rs.
 30 lakh sum assured.
-He knows what he wants to achieve financially, but he also wants to make sure that his loved ones have enough to achieve their personal goals in the future.
-He has also calculated the amount of premium he’ll have to pay each year to accomplish his target using an online term plan premium calculator.
+He aims to achieve his financial goals while ensuring his loved ones are financially secure in the future.
+He has calculated his annual premium using an online term plan premium calculator.

-Every year, the sum assured increases by 5% in this plan.
+In this plan, the sum assured increases by 5% annually.
 If he purchases a term insurance plan on February 20, 2019, his sum assured on the next policy anniversary (February 20, 2020) will be Rs.
-31.5 lakhs, and will continue to rise until it reaches the end of the policy period.
+31.5 lakhs, continuing to rise until the end of the policy period.

 What Are the Features of Increasing Term Insurance?

-• Annual Increase in Coverage: As mentioned, the amount assured grows each year.
-Some plans include a cap on the maximum increase in the sum assured, and the increase stops once the cap is reached, even if the plan is still active.
-The rate at which the sum promised grows can be stated as a percentage or as an absolute number.
-In both the circumstances, the rate of rising is specified in advance and remains constant during the plan’s duration.
-If the sum promised grows by a percentage, it can grow at a simple rate or a compounded rate, albeit the former is more common.
+• Annual Increase in Coverage: The sum assured grows each year.
+Some plans cap the maximum increase in the sum assured, stopping the increment once the cap is reached, even if the policy is active.
+The rate of increase can be a percentage or an absolute number.
+In both cases, the rate is specified in advance and remains constant throughout the plan's duration.
+If the sum assured grows by a percentage, it can be at a simple or compounded rate, with the former being more common.

-• Flexibility in Death Benefit Payout: Increasing term life insurance programmes, like traditional term life insurance plans, pay just a death benefit.
-The sum assured applicable (after increase) at the start of the policy year in which the life insured died is the amount of the death benefit.
-While the majority of rising term insurance plans give a lump sum reward upon death, there are a few newer plans that offer a monthly or annual income.
-After the insured’s death, these plans pay the death benefit in a lump sum amount with a monthly, annual or entirely in monthly or annual payments for a defined period.
+• Flexibility in Death Benefit Payout: Like traditional term life insurance plans, increasing term life insurance policies primarily pay a death benefit.
+The death benefit is the sum assured applicable (after any increases) at the start of the policy year in which the life insured dies.
+While most increasing term insurance plans offer a lump sum death benefit, some newer plans provide a monthly or annual income.
+These plans may pay the death benefit as a lump sum, monthly/annual payments, or a combination of both for a defined period after the insured's death.

-• Riders for Enhanced Coverage: Riders are optional coverage enhancements that expand the scope of coverage when selected.
-Riders can be added by paying a small additional fee.
-Most increasing term plans include certain popular riders.
+• Riders for Enhanced Coverage: Riders are optional add-ons that expand coverage.
+They can be added by paying a small additional fee.
+Most increasing term plans offer popular riders such as:

-• Accidental death and disability benefit rider- In the event of accidental death or disability during the plan’s term, this rider pays an additional sum promised.
+• Accidental Death and Disability Benefit Rider: Pays an additional sum assured in the event of accidental death or disability during the plan's term.

-• Critical illness rider- If the insured suffers from any of the critical illnesses listed in the rider during the plan’s term, the rider pays an additional sum promised.
+• Critical Illness Rider: Pays an additional sum assured if the insured suffers from any critical illnesses listed in the rider during the plan's term.

 Why Should I Opt for Increasing Term Insurance?